mnorin/ba.sh/README.md

 Technically it may be considered a framework and a design pattern at the same time.

+Disclaimer: Some examples may not work on bash 3, because I just don't have Mac and running bash 3 in Docker container is tedious.
+So, if something doesn't work, just raise an issue in Github.

 Before I start explaining, let's see an example of a script that uses ba.sh

 example.sh